Positron emission tomography: Oncology

-PET scanning with the tracer 18F-FDG is widely used in clinical oncology.
+PET scanning with the radiotracer [18F]fluorodeoxyglucose (FDG) is widely used in clinical oncology.
 FDG is a glucose analog that is taken up by glucose-using cells and phosphorylated by hexokinase (whose mitochondrial form is significantly elevated in rapidly growing malignant tumors).
 Metabolic trapping of the radioactive glucose molecule allows the PET scan to be utilized.
 The concentrations of imaged FDG tracer indicate tissue metabolic activity as it corresponds to the regional glucose uptake.
-18F-FDG is used to explore the possibility of cancer spreading to other body sites (cancer metastasis).
-These 18F-FDG PET scans for detecting cancer metastasis are the most common in standard medical care (representing 90% of current scans).
+FDG is used to explore the possibility of cancer spreading to other body sites (cancer metastasis).
+These FDG PET scans for detecting cancer metastasis are the most common in standard medical care (representing 90% of current scans).
 The same tracer may also be used for the diagnosis of types of dementia.
-Less often, other radioactive tracers, usually but not always labelled with fluorine-18, are used to image the tissue concentration of different kinds of molecules of interest inside the body.
+Less often, other radioactive tracers, usually but not always labelled with fluorine-18 (18F), are used to image the tissue concentration of different kinds of molecules of interest inside the body.

-A typical dose of FDG used in an oncological scan has an effective radiation dose of 7.6 mSv.
 Because the hydroxy group that is replaced by fluorine-18 to generate FDG is required for the next step in glucose metabolism in all cells, no further reactions occur in FDG.
 Furthermore, most tissues (with the notable exception of liver and kidneys) cannot remove the phosphate added by hexokinase.
-This means that FDG is trapped in any cell that takes it up until it decays, since phosphorylated sugars, due to their ionic charge, cannot exit from the cell.
+This means that FDG will remain trapped in any cell that takes it up until it decays, since phosphorylated sugars, due to their ionic charge, cannot exit from the cell.
 This results in intense radiolabeling of tissues with high glucose uptake, such as the normal brain, liver, kidneys, and most cancers, which have a higher glucose uptake than most normal tissue due to the Warburg effect.
 As a result, FDG-PET can be used for diagnosis, staging, and monitoring treatment of cancers, particularly in Hodgkin lymphoma, non-Hodgkin lymphoma, and lung cancer.

 A 2020 review of research on the use of PET for Hodgkin lymphoma found evidence that negative findings in interim PET scans are linked to higher overall survival and progression-free survival; however, the certainty of the available evidence was moderate for survival, and very low for progression-free survival.

 A few other isotopes and radiotracers are slowly being introduced into oncology for specific purposes.
 For example, 11C-labelled metomidate (11C-metomidate) has been used to detect tumors of adrenocortical origin.
-Also, FDOPA PET/CT (or F-18-DOPA PET/CT) has proven to be a more sensitive alternative to finding and also localizing pheochromocytoma than the MIBG scan.
+Also, fluorodopa (FDOPA) PET/CT (also called F-18-DOPA PET/CT) has proven to be a more sensitive alternative to finding and also localizing pheochromocytoma than the iobenguane (MIBG) scan.